pablo33/Gideon/README.md

 This programs needs to run the following programs in your system:

  * Transmission, with rpc API for python3
- * Dropbox (optional)
+ * Dropbox, Drive, or some filesync desktop client  (optional)

  ** Notes: **

 Remember to set up _GideonConfig.py_ first with your paths and preferences.
 Python3 is required to run the code.
-Tested on Ubuntu, it may not work properly in windows
+Tested on Ubuntu, it is sure that it will not work properly in windows
 For the moment there is not a guide to setup this program, so ask me if you want to download and run it.

 Obviously this software comes without any guaranty, so use by your own risk.